justicecanada/otto/setup/README.md

   - Select your subscription and go to "Access control (IAM)."
   - Verify that your account has the required role.
 If not, contact your Azure administrator to grant you the necessary permissions.

+- **Custom Domain Name (Optional):**
+  - If you plan to use a custom domain, make sure you have access to the domain registrar to update the DNS records.

 - **Registration of Cloud Shell:** Ensure that the **Microsoft.CloudShell** resource provider is registered in your Azure subscription.
   - In the [Azure Portal](https://portal.azure.com), search for "Resource providers" in the top search bar.
   - Select "Resource providers" from the search results.